AlGepe/OmniSnippets_JS/docs/omni/vSelect.rst

 When you use the function ``omni.createValueSelect`` you should provide data to it as a :ref:`Dictionary <dictionary>` of dictionaries.

 The key of said dictionary should be a unique identifier (chose your own, make it sensible).
-The value of said key should be a dictionary containing the name displayed to the user (under key `name`) and the value associated with that name (under key `value`).
+The value of said key should be a dictionary containing the name displayed to the user (under key ``name``) and the value associated with that name (under key ``value``) preferably as a string.

-Let's look at at the syntax for defining `data`:
+Let's look at at the syntax for defining ``data``:

 .. code-block:: javascript
     :linenos: